jchen8000/MLDLWithPython/README.md

 ## License

-The contents of this repository are licensed under the MIT License.
+The contents of this repository are licensed under GPL-3.0 License.
 See the LICENSE file for more details.

 ## Contact